mamba-dev-KE/knock-knock-joke-generator/README.md

 # Program Name

-Code challenge to refresh on JavaScript ES6 - A program that generates random knock knock jokes!!
+Code challenge to refresh on JavaScript ES6 - A script that generates random knock knock jokes!!

 ## Technologies
 The script was created using: